 Adopt a Parish and Become an OPC

 Firstly, you do not need to live in Wiltshire, or even in the UK, to become an OPC.
 We have OPC's in Australia, Canada, Holland, England, New Zealand, India, Scotland and several in Wiltshire itself!
 Some OPC's choose to adopt a particular parish because their ancestors hailed from that village or town or because they once lived there themselves; some just want to be part of a voluntary project to help family history researchers worldwide.
-Others choose their parish because of a subject interest such as Australian Soldiers of WWI buried in the county.
+Others choose their parish because of a subject interest such as Australian Soldiers of WWI buried in the county or perhaps a certain story about the village has triggered an interest.
 Once you adopt a parish then you become its custodian by researching and building on the resources on the parish page.
 Even if a parish is adopted then other contributors are still welcome to submit items for inclusion.
+More about Volunteering

 You may feel you don't have the time to adopt a parish, but you can still support the Wiltshire OPC project by:-